-The purpose of this study was to examine the effectiveness (reinjuries, time to RTS, and sprint performance) of an individualized and multifactorial criteria-based algorithm on hamstring injury rehabilitation compared with a general RP (which aims at loading the hamstrings during lengthening actions as an optimal treatment after acute hamstring injury) in football players.
-The main findings of the study were that players allocated to the RA group experienced (i) substantially less reinjuries, specifically in the early recurrences period; (ii) substantially more time in returning to sport after injury; and (iii) substantially greater performance (i.e., 10 m and top speed) and mechanical variables related to speed factors ( $V_0$ and $P{\rm max}$ ) compared with the RP group.
+The purpose of this study was to examine the effectiveness (re-injuries, time to return to sport and sprint performance) of an individualized and multifactorial criteria-based algorithm on hamstring injury rehabilitation compared to a general rehabilitation protocol (which aims at loading the hamstrings during lengthening actions as an optimal treatment after acute hamstring injury) in football players.
+The main findings of the study were that players allocated to the RA group experienced (i) substantially less re-injuries, specifically in the early recurrences period, (ii) substantially more time in returning to sport following the injury, and (iii) substantially greater performance (i.e. 10-m, top speed) and mechanical variables related to speed factors (V0 and Pmax) compared to the RP group.

-Our results show that the RA, integrating the temporal sequencing of the different and multiple risk factors related to hamstring injury with a performance oriented training program from the early stages of the process, markedly decreased reinjury risk compared with the RP where long-length strength training exercises are prioritized.
-In this way at RTS, the player who followed the RA presented a lower risk (4%) compared with a typical footballer with no history of previous injury (12%-16%) (40).
+Our results show that the RA, integrating the temporal sequencing of the different and multiple risk factors related to hamstring injury with a performance oriented training program from the early stages of the process, markedly decreased re-injury risk compared to the RP where long length strength training exercises are prioritized.
+In this way at return to sport, the player who followed the RA presented a lower risk (4%) compared to a typical footballer with no history of previous injury (12-16%) (40).

-The fact that the RP group, focusing on lengthening exercises, suffered six reinjuries after the athlete returned to play (25%) contrasts the absence of those (0%) found in a recent study with elite male and female football players (3).
-This may be partly explained by the different standard of players (professionals vs semiprofessionals in the present study) and the shorter average time to return to football practice reported in the current study (23 vs 28 d in the former), impairing the maturation healing process and, consequently, exposing players to a higher risk of recurrence.
-Albeit speculative, the number of relapses recorded during the first 4 wk post-RTS in the RP lengthening-based group (data not presented) might confirm the previously mentioned hypothesis.
-However, substantially longer RTS time (i.e., 51 d), after what was defined as a "protocol of conventional exercises," resulted in only one reinjury (3%) (3), casts doubts on the direct cause-effect relationship between the earlier RTS and the increased risk of reinjuries.
-In this regard, the fact that the present study's players in the RA group did not show the same trend of reinjuries as the RP group suggests that the modification of predisposing factors and/or the higher volume and intensity of the rehabilitation treatment program (see discussion in the next paragraph) may be more important than time to RTS per se.
+The fact that the RP group, focusing on lengthening exercises, suffered 6 re-injuries after the athlete returned to play (25%) contrasts the absence of those (0%) found in a recent study with elite male and female football players (3).
+This may be partly explained by the different standard of players (professionals vs. semi-professionals in the present study) and the shorter average time to return to football practice reported in the current study (23 vs. 28 days in the former), impairing the maturation healing process and consequently exposing players to a higher risk of recurrence.
+Albeit speculative, the number of relapses recorded during the first four weeks post RTS in the RP lengthening-based group (data not presented) might confirm the above hypothesis.
+However, substantially longer RTS time (i.e. 51 days), after what was defined as a "protocol of conventional exercises" resulted in only 1 re-injury (3%) (3), casts doubts on the direct cause-effect relationship between earlier RTS and the increased risk of re-injuries.
+In this regard, the fact that in the present study's players in the RA group did not show the same trend of re-injuries as the RP group suggests that the modification of predisposing factors and/or the higher volume and intensity of the rehabilitation treatment program (see discussion below) may be more important than time to RTS per se.